 A 60-liter pack isn’t the biggest you can buy, but most of us aren’t going on backpacking trips longer than seven days often enough to justify owning anything much bigger than that.
 I think 60 liters is perfect for 3-day or 4-day trips when you want to pack heavy, multi-day climbs of peaks like Mt.
 Shasta or Mt.
 Rainier, as a piece of checked luggage for most things I do (which don’t often—actually, ever—involve clothes on hangers), 7-day backpacking trips when you don’t want to be carrying a bunch of extra crap anyway, and days of extreme luxury at the climbing crag.
-You should get a pack that fits you first and worry about features later (in my opinion), but a couple packs I’ve liked over the past couple years are the Deuter ACT Zero 50 + 15 (super-light) and the Osprey Atmos AG 65 (super comfy, but I don’t own one—I just got to borrow one for a three-day trip once).
+You should get a pack that fits you first and worry about features later (in my opinion), but the pack I’ve liked over the past couple years is the super-comfortable Osprey Atmos AG 65.

 If you go camping, backpacking, need to find things under your fridge, do car repairs on the street in front of your apartment, have permanently shut off your car’s interior light because of your tendency to leave it on and find a dead battery the next time you try to start your car, a headlamp is for you.
 You can spend $400 on one that will illuminate a mountain bike trail at 20 mph (useful for those times you find yourself needing lighting while traveling at high speeds), or you can spend $19.95 and get a basic one from Petzl, Black Diamond or Princeton Tec (useful for everything but lighting while traveling at high speeds).
 I’ve always preferred simple, minimalist lights that run on small batteries and don’t light up a million yards away from you or have a bunch of functions that you have to tap Morse codes on the power button to operate.
 If I was a search and rescue volunteer or a caver, I might prefer something a little more powerful, but really, for most folks, basic headlamps are just fine (my opinion).
 The only times they’ve ever let me down are a handful of episodes of rappelling into the dark when I really would have liked to see my rope ends 115 feet away (but didn’t absolutely need to).
 I had a Princeton Tec EOS that I used religiously for five years until the case finally cracked (but it still works, and I still keep it in my van as a backup), and I’ve recently been using a Black Diamond ReVolt that I dig for the ability to lock the on/off button, and because I can recharge it on a USB instead of using all those AAA batteries.
 I know people hate to carry extra shit in the backcountry, but I never leave the trailhead without a headlamp stuffed in my pack somewhere, and that’s prevented a few nights of sitting on a rock in the dark waiting for the sun to come up again.